tsk-tsk/tsk-tsk/README.md

 ## Acknowledgements

-We all owe our gratitude to the authors and contributors of the following technologies, not mentioned here individually because of their large number:
+TSK stands on the shoulders of giants.
+Kudos to all authors and contributors of the following technologies:

 - Scala, which is my favorite programming language
-- Ammonite, which pioneered Scala scripting capabilities
+- Ammonite, the best Scala REPL, which also pioneered Scala scripting capabilities
 - Coursier, which made it super-easy to manage Scala and Java dependencies
 - Bloop, which provides great compilation and IDE interoperation features
 - SDKMAN! which greatly simplified management of Java SDKs